 All other uses not specifically covered in these regulations must be set back one hundred (100) feet from the waters’ edge.

 Section 5.21.
+FUNNELING

-FUNNELING.The funneling or use of lots to provide direct access for use of, docks and launching of water craft into to a body of water or other water significant feature of the landscape is prohibited.
+The funneling or use of lots to provide direct access for use of docks and launching of water craft into to a body of water or other water significant feature of the landscape is prohibited.
 Funnel lots which existed prior to October 13, 2014 are legally nonconforming (i.e., grandfathered).

 Section 5.22.
-OUTDOOR BOILERS.
+OUTDOOR BOILERS

 Outdoor boilers are permitted provided that the following standards are met:

 A permit is obtained from the Building Inspector to place or replace an outdoor boiler.

-The site plan must include the location of all buildings on the parcel and adjacent parcelswithin three hundred (300) feet of the final location of the outdoor boiler.
+The site plan must include the location of all buildings on the parcel and adjacent parcels within three hundred (300) feet of the final location of the outdoor boiler.

-The outdoor boiler must be located in such a way as to satisfy the following requirements:
+The outdoor boiler shall meet the following dimensional requirements:

-Be at least forty (40) feet from any property line or right-of-way.
+A minimum of forty (40) feet from any property line or right-of-way.

-Be at least forty (40) feet from any building on the parcel in which the outdoor boiler is located.
+A minimum forty (40) feet from any building on the parcel in which the outdoor boiler is located.

-Be at least three hundred (300) feet from the nearest building which is not located on the same property as the outdoor boiler.
+A minimum of three hundred (300) feet from the nearest building which is not located on the same property as the outdoor boiler.

-Is not located in the front of the principal structure on the property.

-Fuel types permitted would include wood products, agriculture products and fossil fuels.
+Fuel types permitted would include wood products, agriculture products, and fossil fuels.

-(Amended May 11, 2015)

 Section 5.23.
-CANALS.
+CANALS

 Canals must have a minimum width of seventy-five (75) feet and a minimum depth of water at the center line of ten (10) feet.
 All banks must be at a minimum angle of forty-five (45) degrees and completely sodded to prevent wash or erosion thereof.

 Section 5.24.
-SMALL SOLAR ENERGY SYSTEMS.
+SMALL SOLAR ENERGY SYSTEMS

 The following requirements shall apply to all Small Solar Energy Systems:

-1. A building permit and compliance with the State Building Code is required.
+A building permit and compliance with the State Building Code is required.